sindresorhus/macos-wallpaper/readme.md

-# osx-wallpaper
+# macos-wallpaper

-> Get or set the desktop wallpaper on OS X
+> Get or set the desktop wallpaper on macOS

 Should work on >=10.6, but only tested on >=10.9.